merkdirwas1/Studienprojekt-TE-3/README.md

 |---------|-----------|-----------|----------|
 | 44      | 3         | 10        | 32       |

-It shows that the best intermediate task is more likely to be a maximum set because the percentage share of maximum tasks is larger than the percentage of maximum tasks over all tasks.
+This finding indicates that the optimal intermediate task is more likely to be a maximum set, as the percentage share of maximum tasks is greater than the percentage of maximum tasks over all tasks.
 Looking at the top 100 categories shows that the best tasks are multiple-choice, token classification and question answering.
 The high number of text-classification tasks is because most tasks are in text-classification.

 | **text-classification** | **multiple-choice** | **token-classification** | **question-answering** | **text2text-generation** | **text-retrieval** | **zero-shot-classification** | **text-generation** | **translation** | **fill-mask** | **sentence-similarity** | **None** |